 - Understand your investment options and how to maximize your money.
-529 savings plans allow you to invest your college savings in various types of mutual funds and exchange-traded fund portfolios.
+529 savings plans allow you to invest your education savings in various types of mutual funds and exchange-traded fund portfolios.
 Your plan’s value may go up or down based on the performance of your investments, meaning you can potentially lose money if your investments do not perform.
 Typically, every month, a fee will be deducted from your account.
 This pays to cover the costs associated with managing your account.
 You can visit your plan’s website or online portal to monitor and change your investment options and monthly contribution amounts.
 If you are not happy with the performance of your plan you can change your investment options up to twice per year.

 - Explore whether your state offers additional benefits.
 Some states offer matching grants and scholarships to help eligible families maximize their monthly contributions to a 529 savings plan.
 For example, some states offer qualified families up to $500 a month in matching 529 savings plan contributions.
 Some states also offer tax advantages for residents.

 - Know when and how you can withdraw money.
-You can withdraw from your 529 account federal income tax-free as long as the funds are used for a qualified higher education expense.
+You can withdraw from your 529 account federal income tax-free as long as the funds are used for a qualified education expense.
 Qualified expenses include: